BridgeCostDental.com

 Advantages

-• Most affordable option at 1.0x baseline cost
+• Most affordable option at the 1.0x baseline

-• Strong metal framework provides excellent structural integrity
+• Strong metal framework with excellent structural integrity

-• Good insurance coverage since it is the standard material
+• Best-supported by PPO insurance because it is the standard

 Limitations

-• Dark metal line can show at the gum margin, especially if gums recede
+• Dark metal line can show at the gum margin if gums recede

-• Less natural appearance than all-ceramic, especially in strong light
+• Less natural in strong light than all-ceramic

-• Porcelain layer can chip or fracture, exposing the metal underneath
+• Porcelain overlay can chip and expose metal

 Aesthetics